-The initial data for salinity for-in the estuaries are provided by the preceding-project KLIWAS (Seiffert et al., 2014).
-They reach-range from 0.4 PSU near the upstream boundaries to 33 PSU in the mouths of the estuaries.
+The initial data for salinity in the estuaries are provided by the project KLIWAS (Seiffert et al., 2014).
+They range from 0.4 PSU near the upstream boundaries to 33 PSU in the mouths of the estuaries.
 In the outer German Bight a value of 33 PSU is assumed.
-For the initial conditions of the water level, a constant value of 0 mNHN+-is set.
+For the initial conditions of the water level, a constant value of 0 mNHN is set.
 A sufficiently long initialisation time ensures that the model reaches a dynamical equilibrium before the simulations start.
-Atmospheric forcing (wind at 10 m and atmospheric surface pressure) is included by-usinge of the same reanalysis data as for the shelf model DCSM6vFM (COSMO REA6 from Hans Ertel Centre for Weather Research, Bollmeyer et al., 2015).
+Atmospheric forcing (wind at 10 m and atmospheric surface pressure) is included using of the same reanalysis data as for the shelf model DCSM6vFM.
 The bathymetric data used in the German Bight Model are mainly based on data provided by the DHI (Danish Hydrological Institute) and the BSH (Federal Maritime and Hydrographic Agency Germany).
 Near the coast bathymetric data is updated with results provided by the project AufMod (Milbradt et al., 2015).